Explore Bird Superstitions and Myths

-Seeing groups of magpies is said to divine the future and inspired the rhyme "One for Sorrow, Two for Joy, Three for a Girl, Four for a Boy, Five for Silver, Six for Gold, Seven for a Secret that is Never to be Told."
+Seeing groups of magpies is said to allow one to divine the future.
+Magpies are like messages from above, and the number of magpies you see helps you determine the nature of the message.
+This idea inspired the rhyme "One for Sorrow, Two for Joy, Three for a Girl, Four for a Boy, Five for Silver, Six for Gold, Seven for a Secret that is Never to be Told."

 - Also, if blackbirds nest near your house, you will be lucky enough to look forward to a whole year of good fortune.

 Owls have been featured in many myths and superstitions since ancient times.
 In some cultures, they are regarded as bringing good fortune while in others, they are thought of as harbingers of bad luck and even death.

-The Romans also thought that hearing an owl hoot at night foretold an impending death.
+- The Romans also thought that hearing an owl hoot at night foretold an impending death.
 They believed that the deaths of several prominent Romans such as Agrippa, Julius Caesar and Augustus Caesar were predicted in this way.

-The famous Roman historian Pliny noted in AD 77 that the appearance of screech owls was always a portent of bad news.
+- The famous Roman historian Pliny noted in AD 77 that the appearance of screech owls was always a portent of bad news.
 Therefore, these nocturnal birds were "most execrable and accursed."

-In Wales, hearing an owl hoot in the night was a sign that snow was coming or that one of the young girls in the village was going to take a lover and lose her chastity.
-Unfortunately for the poor owl, nailing the skin of one of these birds to a farm building is thought to bring good luck and protect it from evil.
+- In Wales, hearing an owl hoot in the night was a sign that snow was coming or that one of the young girls in the village was going to take a lover and lose her chastity.
+Unfortunately for the poor owl, nailing the skin of one of these birds to a farm building is thought to bring good luck and protect from evil.

-Owls were also once used in traditional medicine — owl broth was eaten in the belief that it could help alleviate the symptoms of whooping cough.
+- Owls were also once used in traditional medicine — owl broth was eaten in the belief that it could help alleviate the symptoms of whooping cough.
 Eating owl eggs was reputed to help improve eyesight, avert epileptic fits, and even sober you up if you were very drunk.